-At 31 March 2021, the Group held foreign currency forward contracts, designated as hedges of expected Euro and USD net cash receipts for which the Group has highly probable forecast transactions.
+At 31 March 2022, the Group held foreign currency forward contracts, designated as hedges of expected Euro and USD net cash receipts for which the Group has highly probable forecast transactions.
 The terms of the foreign currency forward contracts match the terms of the hedged items.
 The hedged Euro/USD net cash inflows are expected to occur within two years.
 There were no highly probable transactions for which hedge accounting has been claimed that have not occurred and no significant element of hedge ineffectiveness requiring recognition in the profit and loss account.
-The carrying value as at 31 March 2021 was an asset of £656,000 and a liability of £nil.
-(2020 asset: £17,000, liability: £420,000).
+The carrying value as at 31 March 2022 was an asset of £149,000 (2021: £656,000) and a liability of £150,000 (2021: £nii).